dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 title:  "Image Based Lighting: Part 1 (Diffuse IBL)"
 date:   2025-06-12
 ---
-Image Based Lighting is a technique used in computer graphics and rendering to light objects using the information from the images forming a sorrounding environment as one big light source.
-IBL uses an image, usually a high dynamic range image (HDRI) or a cubemap environment image, captured from real world to simulate realistic lighting environment.
+Image Based Lighting (IBL) is a technique used in computer graphics and rendering to light objects using information from images representing the surrounding environment as one big light source.
+IBL uses an image, usually a high dynamic range image (HDRI) or a cubemap environment texture, captured from the real world to simulate a realistic lighting environment.

+Imagine a reflective object placed outdoors.
+IBL simulates how the object interacts with the entire environment, including the sky, buildings, and other surrounding elements, creating realistic reflections and lighting effects.

-Before starting first take a look at reflactance equation.
+Before proceeding, let's take a look at reflectance equation.

 $$
 \begin{align*}